 Passivhaus

-CVC Ltd are experts in MVHR systems for Passivhaus and low energy projects.
+CVC Systems are experts in MVHR systems for Passivhaus and low energy projects.
 We are proud to be members of Passivhaus Trust – the UK Passive House organisation.
 The Passivhaus Trust is an independent, not-for-profit organisation that provides leadership in the UK for the adoption of the Passive House standard and methodology.
 Its aim is to promote the principles of Passive House as a highly effective way of reducing energy use and carbon emissions from buildings in the UK, as well as providing high standards of comfort and building health.

 What is Passivhaus?